-Ruptures21,an initiative of The IEL Collective, responds to the challenges posed by old and current economic, social and legal dynamics and their impact on the human and non-human world.
-Through international interdisciplinary and institutional collaborations, it advances novel ways to understand and address global issues.
+Ruptures21, an initiative of The IEL Collective, responds to the challenges posed by old and current economic, social and legal dynamics and their impact on the human and non-human world.
+Through international interdisciplinary and interinstitutional collaborations, it advances novel ways to understand and address global issues.

-This project brings together a group of socio-legal scholars, labour economists, public health experts, anthropologists, cinematographers, infographers, web-designers and public policy makers in order to study the impact of the Covid-19 pandemic on informal workers and their economies, using Colombia as its main case study.
+This project brings together a group of socio-legal scholars, labour economists, public health experts, anthropologists, film makers, graphic designers and public policy makers in order to study the impact of the Covid-19 pandemic on informal workers and their families.
+Colombia is a particularly relevant site to conduct this research given that, as Ruptures21 has found out, 61.2% of workers earn their living in the informal economy.

 Mixing media and blurring the boundaries between quantitative and qualitative methodologies, and between practice and the academy, outcomes of this project include multilingual policy briefings, life histories, documentaries, online outreach platforms and the first comprehensive data-base of aggregated data on informality in Colombia.
 Highlighting both the enormous yet often forgotten contribution of informal workers to the general economy of nations and the ultra-precarities they face in moments of public health crises, the outcomes of this project make an urgent call for a new set of new social, economic and health policies in Colombia and similar countries.